darktable-org/dtorg/content/about/faq.md

 * <a name="faq-docs"></a>**This confuses me.
 Is there a manual?**<a href="#faq-docs" class="anchor" title="Link to this FAQ entry">¶</a>

     Yes, [here](/usermanual/en/).
-There is also [a book](/resources/resources/#the-book) in finished PDF format or .zip file containing the Open Document source and image files.
-Pascal has created some [screencast tutorials](/resources/resources/#screencast-tutorials) that cover many fundamental use cases and descriptions of technical expressions.
 You might also want to read through the [blog section](/blog/) of this website.

 * <a name="faq-old-presets"></a>**My auto-applied presets aren't enabled for pictures imported before upgrade to version 1.1 (or higher), what's happening?**<a href="#faq-old-presets" class="anchor" title="Link to this FAQ entry">¶</a>

     *This question is probably not affecting many people these days, but we kept it for historical reasons.*

     This is intended.
-In pre-1.1 era enabled by default modules didn't get recorded in the history stack, which meant that changing these presets would retroactively change your pictures.
+In the pre-1.1 era, modules that were enabled by default didn't get recorded in the history stack, which meant that changing these presets would retroactively change your pictures.
 It was decided that this is totally broken behaviour and since darktable version 1.1 auto-enabled modules for newly imported pictures are saved in history stack.
 However this change left all old photos without any user-defined auto-applied presets enabled.
 To fix this you will have to manually edit them.
 We suggest making a style out of preset, filtering photos to which it should apply using collect module, then selecting all in resulting collection and applying the style, repeat for every needed preset.

 * <a name="faq-tethering"></a>**I attached and turned on my camera, but it doesn't show up in darktable, what's wrong?**<a href="#faq-tethering" class="anchor" title="Link to this FAQ entry">¶</a>

-    If the camera in question is supported by libgphoto2, then the most likely cause is that some other process is blocking the device.
+    If the camera in question is supported by `libgphoto2`, then the most likely cause is that some other process is blocking the device.

     If you're using Linux, check that your desktop environment hasn't auto-mounted it.